 Providing your daytime phone number may help speed the processing of your claim.
-We may have questions about items on this form and if you are able to answer our questions over the phone, we may be able to continue processing your claim without mailing you a letter.
+We may have questions about items on this form.
+Your answer may allow processing your claim without mailing you a letter.
 If you are filing a joint claim, you can enter either your or your spouse's daytime phone number.